-American author Langston Hughes, a moving spirit in the 1920s art movement, often called the Harlem Renaissance, expressed the mind and spirit of most African Americans for nearly half a century.
-In high school, Hughes learned about the works of the poet Carl Sandburg (1878-1896), another poet from the Midwest.
-Also at this time, Hughes himself began writing poetry and developing his unique style.
-He began to send his work to magazines, but all of them were rejected.
+Langston Hughes was an American author, poet, and social activist who was a major figure in the Harlem Renaissance.
+He was born in Joplin, Missouri on February 1, 1902 and is remembered for his unique style of writing that expressed the mind and spirit of African Americans for nearly half a century.
+In high school, Hughes was inspired by the works of poet Carl Sandburg and began writing poetry himself.
+He sent his work to magazines but all of them were rejected.